christophsax/tdmc/README.md

-## tdmc: Reproducible Monte-Carlo Evaluation of Regression-Based Temporal Disaggregation Methods.
+# Reproducible Monte-Carlo Evaluation of Regression-Based Temporal Disaggregation Methods

-This R package contains all *data*, *code* and *content* to build the paper.
+The `tdmc` R package contains all *data*, *code* and *content* to build [*A Monte-Carlo Evaluation of Regression-Based Temporal Disaggregation Methods*](https://github.com/christophsax/tdmc/blob/master/inst/tex/document.pdf).
 Requires R and LaTeX, which are both free and open source.

 To install, including all required R packages: